 Aetiological studies are in principle only concerned with the causal effect, and aim to avoid all forms of bias.
 By contrast, some forms of bias such as confounding or reverse causation can actually improve the performance of a prediction study.
-As long as the causal structure by which the study sample is drawn from the target population is the same as in the population in which predictions will be made, it can be of benefit to leverage these distinct association mechanisms to improve prediction accuracy (67,68).
+As long as the causal structure by which the study sample is drawn from the target population is the same as in the population in which predictions will be made, it can be of benefit to leverage these distinct association mechanisms to improve prediction accuracy (81,82).

-Under certain circumstances collider bias can improve prediction performance if the training sample and the sample to be predicted have the same patterns of sample selection.
-For example, if the factors causing having a test for COVID-19 are the same/similar across the UK, a predictive model for the result being positive that was developed in London will perform well in the North East if those samples are both selected in the same way.
-However, collider bias is a problem for the generalisability of both causal inference and prediction in the target population when the training sample is selected, because it induces artifactual associations that are idiosyncratic to that dataset.
+Similarly, under certain circumstances collider bias can improve prediction performance if the training sample and the sample to be predicted have the same patterns of sample selection.
+For example, if the factors causing having a test for COVID-19 are the same/similar across the UK, a predictive model for the result being positive that was developed in London will perform well in the North East of England if those samples are both non-randomly selected in the same way.
+However, collider bias is a problem for the generalisability of both causal inference and prediction in the target population when the training sample is non-randomly selected, because it induces artifactual associations that are idiosyncratic to that dataset.
 If the intention is to predict COVID-19 status, rather than COVID-19 status conditional on being tested, the prediction will underperform.

-While the term ‘risk factor’ can be ambiguous and refer to either a hypothesised causal determinant or a predictor of the disease, we intentionally use it throughout this paper for the sake of brevity as causal inference and prediction analyses both share a vulnerability to the detrimental impacts of collider bias in the COVID-19 context - where typically the selected samples are being used to develop models relevant to the general population.

 Box 2.
 The potential association between ACE inhibitors and COVID-19: why sampling bias matters